veillette/opticsTextbook/content/Chap06Interference/InterferenceCoherence.md

 \end{align*}
 ```

-A Fabry-Perot can be used as a high resolution spectrometer.
-Eq.&nbsp;{eq}`eq.resolution2` implies that the resolution increases for higher order $m$.
-However, $M $ can not be made arbitrary large because increasing $m$ means according to {eq}`eq.freewavel` that the free spectral range decreases.
+A Fabry-Perot can be used as a high resolution spectrometer. {eq}
+`eq.resolution2` implies that the resolution increases for higher order $m$.
+However, $M $ can not be made arbitrary large because increasing $m$ means
+according to {eq}`eq.freewavel` that the free spectral range decreases.
 The ratio

 $$